 auto-dnssec maintain includes the above functionality, but will also automatically adjust the zone's DNSKEY records on schedule according to the keys' timing metadata.
-(See dnssec-keygen(8) and dnssec-settime(8) for more information.)
+(See dnssec-settime(8)) for more information.)

 named will periodically search the key directory for keys matching the zone, and if the keys' metadata indicates that any change should be made the zone, such as adding, removing, or revoking a key, then that action will be carried out.
 By default, the key directory is checked for changes every 60 minutes; this period can be adjusted with the dnssec-loadkeys-interval, up to a maximum of 24 hours.
 The rndc loadkeys forces named to check for key updates immediately.